h2oai/sparkling-water/DEVEL.md

 ```

 This call does not require any type parameters, but since it creates `SchemaRDD` instances it requires access to
 an instance of `SQLContext`.
 In this case, the instance is provided as an implicit parameter of the call.
-The parameter can be passed in two ways:
+The parameter can be passed in two ways as explicit parameter or introducing implicit variable into current context.

+The schema of created instance of SchemaRDD is derived from column name and types of given DataFrame.

+#### Example

-As explicit parameter of call:
+Using explicit parameter of call to pass sqlContext:
 ```scala
 val sqlContext = new SQLContext(sc)
 val schemaRDD = asSchemaRDD(dataFrame)(sqlContext)
 ```
-or as implicit parameter provided by actual environment:
+or as implicit variable provided by actual environment:
 ```scala
 implicit val sqlContext = new SQLContext(sc)
 val schemaRDD = asSchemaRDD(dataFrame)
 ```

-The schema of created instance of SchemaRDD is derived from column name and types of given DataFrame.

 ### Transforming RDD[T] into DataFrame